-In this lesson, we introduce alignment and a general approach to teaching it.
+In this lesson, we define alignment and a general approach to teaching it.

 Objective